 The Medicaid and CHIP Payment Access Commission estimates the reduction will be $450 million, or 22.8 percent of DSH payments, in 2020.
+The estimated cumulative reduction for fiscal years 2020 through 2025 totals $4.95 billion for Texas.

 DSH letter, co-led by Rep. Pete Olson (TX-22), to delay scheduled Medicaid DSH cuts for two years, was submitted to the House leadership in May.